PiotrSzlagura/default_template/README.md

 # default_template

 Example usage:
-Git clone this repository and enjoy using pre-made workspace for developing web sites from a scratch.
+Clone this repository or download a zip and enjoy using pre-made workspace for developing web sites from a scratch.

 Contents:
 - jQuery 2.2.1